poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 <img src="/images/posts/2026-03-07-green-energy-llm/usage.jpg" alt="Screenshot of the Usage page of the Regolo.ai dashboard, showing €28.99 usage yesterday (€29.19 total).
 The Top Models chart shows a single model: qwen3-coder-next."/>

+There are other major benefits to Regolo too.
+They are EU-based, which compared to US-based is preferable to me for digital sovereignty reasons and network efficiency (I'm based in the UK).
+And they are GDPR compliant, with a [zero retention data policy](https://regolo.ai/european-inference/), meaning that the data is "permanently discarded" once the response is generated.

 ## Final thoughts

 So far, I'm happy with my experience of open-weight models in terms of their capability.
-My problems are more around trust and code ownership.
+My problems are more around trust, safety and comprehension debt.
 Next time I'd rather use the LLM for something less _vibe code_-y.
 More likely to help to guide me or help me find and fix bugs, not have it write the code itself.
 The experiment was a learning experience though.

 I'm still keen on the idea of green energy inference and Regolo seem to have a great offering.
 The Pay As You Go option is nice for personal use as you can avoid more expensive subscriptions if you just want to experiment a bit.

-I will recommend open weight models and green energy inference to my colleagues as an alternative to the big tech options, but warn them that there are significant safety concerns and we should be conscious of how we use it.
+I will recommend open weight models and green energy inference to my colleagues as an alternative to the big tech options, but warn them that we would need to be very careful about safety, and we should be conscious of how we use it too.